Skip to main content

 Quickstart

-Get up and running with Core AI in just a few minutes.
+Get up and running with core-ai in just a few minutes.
 This guide shows you how to create a simple chat completion using OpenAI’s GPT model.

 Prerequisites